LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK04D1-Bootstrap.md

 - In ASP.NET projects, CSS and JavaScript and typically are stored in:
   - wwwroot/js
   - wwwroot/css
-- See page 153 in the textbook for more details
+- Static pages must be enabled your web app.
-- Static pages must be enabled your web app (the section on Bower)
+  - They are enabled by default when you use the Visual Studio MVC App project template to create your app.

 ### LibMan